 A person shall be eligible to be elected as a member of the NEXCO if:

-he is a full member of the Association and nominated for the particular office by two (2) full members of the Association and that the said member/ Set has met all financial obligations due to the Association.
+he is a full member of the Association and nominated for the particular office by two (2) full members of the Association and that the said member has met all financial obligations due to the Association.

-for the offices of Financial Secretary and Internal Auditor, thesecandidates shall be practicing accountants or persons of cognate qualifications.
+for the offices of Financial Secretary and Internal Auditor, the candidates shall be practicing accountants or persons of cognate qualifications.

-for the office of Legal Adviser, such candidate shall be legal practitioners of not less than 10 years post call experience.
+for the office of Legal Adviser, such candidates shall be legal practitioners of not less than 10 years post call experience.

 National spread and gender representation shall, as much as practicable, be taken into consideration in filling the National Offices.

-A National Officer of the Association shall not qualify for re-election to the same office after serving two consecutive terms of two years each.
-He/she may qualify for re-election after at least one intervening period of two years.
+A national officer of the Association shall not qualify for re-election to the same office after serving two consecutive terms of two (2) years each.
+He/she may qualify for re-election after at least one intervening period of two (2) years.

 DUTIES OF OFFICERS